 - A list of all the industries you have worked in, for example, hotels, wedding venues, fast food establishments, fine dining restaurants, pubs, events companies, catering coordinators, and so forth.

-Your resume needs to stand out amongst other applications to get noticed by recruiters and hiring managers.
-To accomplish that you need to write an exemplary career summary.
-Let’s call it an entrée with intent.
-The ingredients for this career summary dish include: an overview of experience gained (years and primary job function) special technical skills, a wow factor and lastly highest qualifications and accreditations.
+Your resume needs to stand out among other applications to get noticed by recruiters and hiring managers.
+To accomplish that, you need to write an exemplary career summary.
+Let's call it an entrée with intent.
+The ingredients for this career summary dish include an overview of experience gained (years and primary job function) special technical skills, a wow factor and lastly highest qualifications and accreditations.